 Authorities in Tunisia have imposed an overnight curfew in and around the capital, Tunis, after days of unrest.

+The curfew will run every evening until 0500 local time (0600 GMT), the country's defence and interior ministries said in a joint statement.
 Some of the protests were organised by supporters of former Interior Minister Farhat Rajhi, who has become a vocal figure in the pro-democracy movement.

 Tunisia's President Zine al-Abedine Ben Ali stepped down amid January protests.